hpc/charliecloud/doc/ch-image.rst

-5. If an object (a) appears in both the source and destination, (b) is at the 2nd level or deeper, and (c) is different file types in source and destination, there are multiple behaviors depending on Docker version.
-We have not fully characterized this, but we have observed the following with both file to directory and directory to file.
+5. If an object (a) appears in both the source and destination, (b) is at the 2nd level or deeper, and (c) is different file types in source and destination, the source object will overwrite the destination object.
 (Not documented.)

-   * *Docker without BuildKit as of late 2020* (also Podman 4.4.3): Source object will overwrite the destination object.

-   * *Docker 24.0.5 with BuildKit*: Error.

-   That is, Docker’s behavior changed at some point.
-Charliecloud uses the first behavior.

 We expect the following differences to be permanent: